hubdrop/hubdrop.github.io/_posts/2014-02-08-the-future.markdown

 This project is simply something I wanted to do.
 No one paid for it.
 I built it in my spare time as a way to refine the knowledge I learned over the last few years about Symfony, Vagrant, and Chef.

-I want to grow this tool, but it takes time (==money) and a server.
+I want to grow this tool, but it takes time and a server, which both == money.

 So I'm opening up a GitTip account and starting an IndieGoGo campaign to raise funding for development of hubdrop.io.